Flerex/spain-gas/README.md

 - **`locateGasStations`**: This endpoint provides the geographical location of gas stations.
 The only difference with the previous endpoint is that provides a ranking of the gas station according to the price of the fuel (if specified as a filter).

 **NOTE:** All the aforementioned endpoints will provide the price of the fuel if specified by using the query filter `fuel`.
 Otherwise, it will always return `null`.

+Every endpoint returns an instance of a Builder class, which provides methods to filter the request to be made.
+Once you selected your filtering parameters, a call to method `get` is required to actually run the request and retrieve the data.

+In case you need more information about what filters are available check the Documentation.

 ## Example